Indiana Jones and the Temple of Doom

 Production designer Norman Reynolds could not return for Temple of Doom because of his commitment to Return to Oz.
 Elliot Scott (Labyrinth, Who Framed Roger Rabbit), Reynolds' mentor, was hired.
 To build the rope bridge the filmmakers found a group of British engineers from Balfour Beatty working on the nearby Victoria Dam.[10]
 Harrison Ford suffered a severe spinal disc herniation by performing a somersault while filming the scene with the assassin in Jones's bedroom.
 A hospital bed was brought on set for Ford to rest between takes.
 Lucas stated, "He could barely stand up, yet he was there every day so shooting would not stop.
 He was in incomprehensible pain, but he was still trying to make it happen."[8]
 With no alternatives, Lucas shut down production while Ford was flown to Centinela Hospital on June 21 for recovery.[26]
 Stunt double Vic Armstrong spent five weeks as a stand-in for various shots.
 Wendy Leech, Armstrong's wife, served as Capshaw's stunt double.[28]

 Macau (then a Portuguese colony) was substituted for Shanghai,[19] while cinematographer Douglas Slocombe caught fever from June 24 to July 7 and could not work.
 Ford returned on August 8.
 Despite the problems during filming, Spielberg was able to complete Temple of Doom on schedule and on budget, finishing principal photography on August 26.[26]
 Various pickups took place afterwards.
-This included Snake River Canyon, in Idaho, Mammoth Mountain, Tuolumne and American River, Yosemite National Park, San Joaquin Valley, Hamilton Air Force Base and Arizona.[3]
+This included Mammoth Mountain, Tuolumne River, American River, Yosemite National Park, San Joaquin Valley, Hamilton Air Force Base (all located in California), Snake River Canyon in Idaho, and Arizona.[3]
 Producer Marshall directed a second unit in Florida in January 1984, using alligators to double as crocodiles.[3][16]
 The mine chase was a combination of a roller coaster and scale models with dolls doubling for the actors.[19]
 Minor stop-motion was also used for the sequence.
 Visual effects supervisors Dennis Muren, Joe Johnston and a crew at Industrial Light & Magic provided the visual effects work,[29] while Skywalker Sound, headed by Ben Burtt, commissioned the sound design.
 Burtt recorded roller coasters at Disneyland Park in Anaheim for the mine cart scene.[30]
 Marshall recalls that filming the bugs was difficult, more so than the snakes in the first film: "The bugs were much harder to work with than the snakes.
 You can arrange a pile of snakes.
 That's impossible with bugs.
 People were also much more scared of the insects.
 Every once in a while you'd hear this shriek when the bugs found their way on to the tap-dance rehearsal stage - a bad place for any bug to be."[31]

 Editing